DanielPickens/Logger/CONTRIBUTING.md

 I'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

-## Contributor License Agreement

-Contributions to this project must be accompanied by a Contributor License Agreement.
-You retain the copyright to your contribution;
-this simply gives me permission to use and redistribute your contributions as part of the project.

 ## Code reviews